ConorWilliams/taptimise/README.md

 * `-o OVERLOAD`, `--overload OVERLOAD`, set the overload fraction to enable tap-quantum-tunnelling.
 * `--disable-auto`, disables auto rerun if biggest house-tap separation is greater than MAX_DISTANCE.
 * `--disable-debug`, disable saving run/debug data.
+* `--csv`, writes the optimised tap locations to a csv file as well as the html report
+* `--scribble SCRIBBLE`, lets Taptimise read www.scribblemaps.com native csv output, argument is the house demand

 Setting a maximum separation with `-m` will trigger automatic reruns each using more taps until a solution is found.